mayssn/leSpa/README.md

 ## Admin log in error message

 The error message is sent from the back end.
-If username or password do not match, the error will say "Invalid username and/or password.
+If username or password do not match, the error will say "Invalid username and/or password.<br />
 <img src="./readme%20photos/login-password.png"  alt="admin log in error" width="600" >

 If on the other hand, the error does not pertain to user name or password, the error will say "Unkown Error.
-Please contact Mayss"
+Please contact Mayss" <br />
 <img src="./readme%20photos/login-error.png"  alt="admin log in error" width="600" >

 ## Edit the quote.